Big Impact of Technology on Healthcare Industry Symbolized by Telemedicine

 Several recent studies support the benefits of telemedicine by demonstrating virtually no difference between the quality of medical care provided, whether it be in person or provided via telemedicine.
 Additionally, a recent study published in the American Journal of Managed Care found that telehealth provides a wide variety of benefits for both patients and providers, these benefits range from convenient scheduling of appointments and reduced travel time for patients to the ability to more efficient scheduling and improved connection with patients for medical providers.

-Telemedicine Benefits for Healthcare Providers
+Telemedicine Benefits Realized by Healthcare Providers

 1. An Advanced, More Profitable Business Model